Mini Chef Corner

 February 2, 2014

-Guests at Rosewood Corniche don’t have to be adults to be good cooks, and grown-ups are not the only ones who get their own mini bar.
+Guests at Rosewood Jeddah don’t have to be adults to be good cooks, and grown-ups are not the only ones who get their own mini bar.

 These wooden mini castles hold many children’s favorites, including homemade chocolate chip cookies, fruit cocktails, Gerry candy bags, magic and chocolate drinks.
 Other Rose Buds offerings include cooking classes in the Noodles restaurant, special colour and drawing books, and state-of-the-art PlayStation.

-“Our philosophy at Rosewood Corniche is to give every guest, no matter what age, a personalised service,” said Leitzke.
+“Our philosophy at Rosewood Jeddah is to give every guest, no matter what age, a personalized service,” said Leitzke.
 “Children appreciate that as much as their parents do.”
 The mini pizza-making classes are captured on camera by hotel staff and children go home with a specially framed reminder of their pizza-making exploits.

 Cooking is hungry work, so the hotel also serves up a mini buffet, while Friday brunch attractions for children also include balloon modeling, jumping castles, and face painting.